Govind4499/Js-projects/README.md

 # Js-projects
-Here we a more the 20 projects from beginer to Advanced level
+Here we have more then 20 javScript projects from beginer to Advanced level